 20. “Avatar: The Last Airbender”

-A list without a quality Nickelodeon cartoon series just isn’t complete.
+A list without a quality Nickelodeon animated series just isn’t complete.
 Thankfully, Netflix put “Avatar: The Last Airbender” on its catalog as of a few days ago so now we all get to relish in one of our childhood favorites.
+It’s time to watch these best friends travel around in an attempt to save the world.
 Now the question remains: Which element nation do you belong to?

 21. “Schitt’s Creek”